KnetterbalScripts/RS3-Monster-Drop-Scraper/README.md

 # ⚔️ RuneScape Monster Scraper Desktop

-A powerful Electron desktop application for scraping monster drops from RuneScape Wiki with full support for the complete itemlist.json database (59,537 items).
+A powerful Electron desktop application for scraping monster drops from RuneScape Wiki with full support for the complete itemlist.json database.

 ![RuneScape Monster Scraper Desktop](app.png)

 ## ✨ Features

 - **🔥 Desktop Performance**: No browser limitations - handles large databases efficiently
-- **📊 Complete Database**: Uses itemlist.json (59,537 items) for maximum accuracy
+- **📊 Complete Database**: Uses itemlist.json for maximum accuracy
 - **🎯 Smart Item Matching**: Prioritizes tradeable items and handles noted/unnoted variants
-- **🚀 Batch Processing**: Queue multiple monsters and scrape them all at once
+- **🚀 Batch & Group Processing**: Queue multiple monsters and scrape them all at once, or select a group for combined export
 - **💾 Dual Export Formats**: JSON and Lua export options for maximum compatibility
- - **✅ Selectable Drops UI**: choose which scraped items to include in the Lua export (per-monster)
+- **✅ Selectable Drops UI**: Choose which scraped items to include in the Lua export (per-monster or group)
- - **🌐 HTTP scraping from Node**: the app performs requests from Node.
+- **🌐 HTTP scraping from Node**: The app performs requests from Node.
 Note: some sites may present browser challenges (see Troubleshooting)
 - **🎨 Modern UI**: Beautiful dark theme with smooth animations
 - **⚡ Fast & Reliable**: Native desktop performance

 ## 🚀 Quick Start
-Each monster generates a Lua file containing a simple numeric ID array.
+Each monster or group generates a Lua file containing a simple numeric ID array.
 This format is convenient for AutoLooter-style lists or other scripts that only require item IDs.

-Example `blue_dragon_drops.lua` (IDs formatted in rows for readability):
+Example `blue_dragon_drops.lua`:

 ```lua
 -- Blue dragon Drops